nats-io/nats-site/content/blog/java-client-latency-benchmarking.md

 #### Running from the command line

-Assuming the NATS Java client version you have is 2.11.4, the build will create jnats-2.11.4-SNAPSHOT jars.
+If for example, the version of the code you have is 2.11.4, the build will create jnats-2.11.4-SNAPSHOT jars.
 If you are running from the nats.java directory the command will look like this:

 ```
 java -cp build/libs/jnats-2.11.4-SNAPSHOT.jar:build/libs/jnats-2.11.4-SNAPSHOT-examples.jar io.nats.examples.autobench.NatsAutoBench [serverURL] latency [tiny|small|med|large] [-lcsv <filespec>]